PetrusJKruger/2022ProverbsProject/Proverbs_1.md

 let the wise listen and add to their learning, and let the discerning get guidance -

 <sup>6</sup>
-for understand proverbs and parables, thes sayings and riddles of the wise
+for understanding proverbs and parables, thes sayings and riddles of the wise.

 <sup></sup>

 <sup></sup>